lucaskev/ynh-dev/README.md

 Repo for bootstrapping a gitlab-ci w/ a specific runner using custom executor LXD for installing and testing YNH w/ Bash, and Ansible (and maybe molecule).

+# TODO:
-# TODO: use variables in executor to tell if Debian 9 or Debian 10 box
+* use variables in executor to tell if Debian 9 or Debian 10 box
+* add .deb packaging into CI
+* add real tests

 ## Steps to build executor on VPS
 1. SSH into it